 Promotes student agency

-Students have unique logins, so they can take ownership of their learning and access their account anytime, anywhere.
+Students have unique logins, so they can take ownership of their learning and access their accounts anytime, anywhere.
 Students can start a project from a blank canvas, or choose one of Wixie’s curriculum-based templates to help serve as a framework for organizing ideas.
 Projects teachers assign, like fractions skills practice, or a 5 W’s writing scaffold, show at the top of a student’s homepage, making it easy for them to get started.
 Students can team up with classmates for real-time project collaboration.

 Using Wixie to help stay connected with my students.
 So many templates to keep creativity flowing during this time. 💻 pic.twitter.com/VqNLEwckTD— Mrs. Crump (@MrsCrumpCWES) March 25, 2020